 Naturally, that causes all sorts of issues with your engine.
 Reduced mileage is another sure sign of bad diesel.
 Plus, you can look out for idling.
 Moreover, when you go to accelerate, and your vehicle hesitates, that may mean your diesel is bad.

 By checking your diesel regularly, you can help avoid problems.
-Additionally, using the additives prescribed for reconditioning, you can help save on fuel waste.
+Additionally, by using the additives prescribed for reconditioning, can help save on fuel waste.
 There’s no reason to lose your stores if you exercise caution.

 Part of any good emergency preparedness plan is testing and inventorying your supplies.
 Hence, you should keep track of your diesel use so you can replenish it as needed helps a great deal.
 Plus, a bi-annual test to assure yourself that the fuel is in excellent condition can save you a lot of trouble and money.

 Assuming you catch the problem before it does extensive damage, you can save your engine.
 You’ll need a multifunction diesel additive with detergency.
 However, this is not an instant fix.

 Typically it takes a couple of tankfuls before you get all the lousy diesel out of your system.
 The good news is that it’s easy to add your multifunction diesel additive with detergency.
 Simply follow the directions on your package.

 Disposing of Bad Diesel Fuel

 Do not pour old, bad diesel down the drain.
 It’s vital to dispose of it properly, so pouring it on the ground, or even putting it into the garbage is not only hazardous but also highly illegal.
 Emergency preparedness is about sustaining life, not getting arrested, or making yourself sick.